Shadwell: 18th and 19th centuries

 Shadwell Waterworks was sold in 1801 to the London Dock Company; the waterworks were the first ones in London to use a Watt steam engine in 1788.
 The waterworks were later sold to the East London Waterwork Company for £300,000 in 1808, after an Act of Parliament allowed the company to obtain a compulsory purchase order.
 The modern area is dominated by the enclosed former dock, Shadwell Basin, whose construction destroyed much of the earlier settlement – by this time degenerated into slums.
 The basin once formed the eastern entrance to the then London Docks, with a channel leading west to St Katharine Docks.
-It is actually two dock basins - the south basin was constructed in 1828-32 and the north basin in 1854–8.
+It is actually two dock basins – the south basin was constructed in 1828–32 and the north basin in 1854–8.
 A new entrance to Shadwell dock was opened in 1832, giving Shadwell access to the River Thames.
 Between 1854 and 1858, a 45 feet wide new entrance to the docks was constructed to allow larger ships into the dock.
 Shadwell Basin was one of three locked basins connecting the docks to the River Thames, and is the only one of the three still in existence today.
 In 1865, HMS Amazon docked at Shadwell Basin in order to pick up around 800 Mormons who were emigrating to America, and in 1869, the Blue Jacket clipper, then the fastest clipper in the world, began her journey to Canterbury, New Zealand in Shadwell Basin.
 In 1865 during excavation for the creations of some docks at Shadwell, four nearby houses were flooded.
 In 1844, Shadwell was recorded as having had a population of 10,060, and having ten almshouses built using money from James Cook.
 Watney Market developed into a busy shopping area around this time.

-In the 19th century, Shadwell was home to a large community of foreign South Asian lascar seamen, brought over from British India by the East India Company.
+In the 19th century, Shadwell was home to a large community of foreign South Asian lascar seamen, working on the sea-lanes to British India.
 There were also Anglo-Indians, from intermarriage and cohabitation between lascar seamen and local girls.
 There were also smaller communities of Chinese and Greek seamen, who also intermarried and cohabited with locals.
 In 1805, lascars caused disturbances in the streets of Shadwell which ended with 15 people being hospitalised, and 19 people being arrested.